Watercolor Tips For Capturing Harbor and Boats

 Before diving into your painting, take some time to observe the harbor and boats you wish to capture.
 Visit the location, if possible, and immerse yourself in the atmosphere.
 Observe the play of light on the water, the reflections, the colors of the boats, and the overall composition.
 Take photographs or make sketches to reference later.
 Understanding the subject matter will enable you to add authenticity and depth to your paintings.

-Presented below is the captivating inspiration image for my upcoming painting, brimming with intricate details that possess the potential to overwhelm the composition.
+Presented below is the inspiration image for my painting, brimming with an insane amount of details that possess the potential to overwhelm the composition.
 Remember, it is crucial to initially focus on the prominent shapes and assess their compatibility with the overall design.

 Should the design and composition fail to harmonize, the entire artwork may suffer as a result.
 So, spend time learning how to use good design techniques and avoid common mistakes such as symmetry, tangents and cropping errors.